bigtoga/Examples/Cloud - Azure/Azure Virtual Networks/ExpressRoute.md

 1. **Microsoft Peering** -
 1. **Azure Public is retired** - Connects you to Microsoft's PaaS offerings (Azure SQL Database, Office 365, Dynamics 365, etc)

+Note that you can have both an ExpressRoute for Azure Private Peering and an ExpressRoute for Microsoft Peering

 # Cost
 There are two costs associated with ExpressRoute:
 1. Those paid to Microsoft - this varies based on port speed required and which flavor you choose, Standard (10 vNets) or Premium (100 vNets)